-Smoke clouds used as countermeasures by ground vehicles can also be though of as anti-simulation decoys.
+Smoke clouds used as countermeasures by ground vehicles can also be thought of as anti-simulation decoys.
 The attackers does not know where exactly the vehicle is behind the cloud.
 The Russians seem to be developing clouds of carbon nanoparticles able to absorb visible light, infrared and radio waves, and thus mask satellites:

 So leaving the ABM issues aside, what do anti-simulation decoys bring to an ASAT engagement?
 The answer is that satellites are much more complex objects than reentry vehicles, and consequently have much more complex radar and infrared signatures.
 That means replica decoys must reproduce these complex signatures to be effective, in turn making the decoys complex, massive and costly.